 The Anatomy of Today’s SOC

 The research also highlights the state of the SOC today, including:

 Organizations are shifting to the cloud: 53 percent of respondents say what best defines the IT infrastructure that houses their SOC is mostly cloud (29 percent) or a combination of cloud and on-premises; 47 percent of respondents say it is on-premises.

 The majority of respondents (51 percent) say their companies invest in threat intelligence feeds.
 Of these organizations, 54 percent of respondents say the threat intelligence feeds combine open source and paid feeds.
 60 percent of respondents in organizations that invest in threat intelligence feeds develop custom feeds based on a technology profile.

 The exploits most commonly identified by the SOC are malware attacks (98 percent), exploits of existing or known vulnerabilities (80 percent), spear phishing (69 percent) and malicious insiders (68 percent).

-Organizations outsource to MSPs based on their size and maturity level.
+Organizations outsource security operations based on their size and maturity level.
 Smaller organizations tend to outsource because of the inability to have an expert in-house SOC team and the necessary technologies as well as to improve efficiencies..
 As size and maturity increases, outsourcing decreases.

 Recommendations To Minimize Analyst Burnout and Increase SOC Effectiveness